banroku/CNNonOctave/README.md

-#CNN implementation from scratch on octave
+# CNN implementation from scratch on octave
-This project is Convolutional Neural Network(CNN) implementation from scratch.
+This project is Convolutional Neural Network(CNN) implementation master and dev are entirely different commit histories. git -f from scratch.
 Test data is MNIST.